|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Classic yule log cake comes in countless flavor combinations.
-This snowy looking, white chocolate buche de Noel recipe hides layers of airy vanilla sponge hidden under thick, silky white chocolate buttercream frosting.
-Meringue mushrooms are the traditional choice for garnishing yule log cakes, but this particular cake looks gorgeous surrounded with edible sprays of chocolate twigs, sugar-frosted cranberries, and a light dusting of powdered sugar "snow."
+Classic yule logs comes in countless flavor combinations.
+This snowy looking buche de Noel recipe hides layers of airy vanilla sponge hidden under thick, silky white chocolate buttercream frosting.
+Meringue mushrooms are the traditional choice for garnishing yule log cakes, but this particular dessert looks gorgeous surrounded with edible sprays of chocolate twigs, sugar-frosted cranberries, and a light dusting of powdered sugar "snow."

 - 4 eggs (room temperature)